Writers for Writers Award

-The Barnes & Noble Writers for Writers Award celebrates authors who have given generously to other writers or to the broader literary community.
+The Writers for Writers Award celebrates authors who have given generously to other writers or to the broader literary community.
 The award is presented each year at Poets & Writers’ annual gala.
-It is named for Barnes & Noble in appreciation of the company’s enduring support of Poets & Writers.
+Recipients of the 2026 Writers for Writers Award, which will be presented on March 23, 2026, are Tina Chang, Khaled Hosseini, and Eugene B. Redmond.

-These awards will be presented on March 26, 2024, at the Poets & Writers Gala, In Celebration of Writers.
-Learn more here
+These awards will be presented on March 23, 2026, at the Poets & Writers Gala, In Celebration of Writers.
+Learn more here.

 Previous Award Winners